-The transaction benefits from a EUR8.4 million liquidity reserve.
-It amortises in line with 1.2% of the outstanding asset balance including defaults and is subject to a floor of EUR700,000.
-It will form part of the available distribution amount only in case there are insufficient funds to pay senior expenses, servicing fees, net swap payments and class A interest.
+The transaction benefits from a EUR6.0 million liquidity reserve.
+It amortises in line with 1.0% of the outstanding asset balance including defaults and is subject to a floor of EUR600,000.
+It will form part of the available distribution amount only if there are insufficient funds to pay senior expenses, servicing fees, net swap payments and class A interest.

-The liquidity reserve is also not part of the priority of payments and once drawn cannot be refilled.
+The liquidity reserve is not part of the priority of payments and once drawn cannot be re-filled.
 Excess amounts above its target balance are released outside the waterfall.
 It is ultimately released on the last payment date.

 The initial liquidity reserve provides sufficient liquidity to cover any senior costs and interest payments on the class A notes for at least three months, assuming the contractual servicing fee of 1%.
-Overall, Fitch deems payment interruption risk sufficiently addressed by the liquidity reserve
+Overall, Fitch deems payment interruption risk sufficiently addressed by the liquidity reserve.